Ambulance staff to go on 24-hour strike in May and June

 Ambulance staff stage a work stoppage last month at the ambulance facility on Davitt Road, Dublin in February.
 Photograph: Nick Bradshaw

-Ambulance staff are to stage two 24-hour strikes at the end of May and the beginning of June as part of their long-running campaign over trade union representation rights.
+Ambulance staff are to hold two 24-hour strikes at the end of May and the beginning of June as part of their long-running campaign over trade union representation rights.

-Members of the National Ambulance Service Representative Association (Nasra) are to hold a work stoppage for a full 24-hour period in the week starting May 27 and another on the week commencing June 3.
+Members of the National Ambulance Service Representative Association (Nasra) are to hold a work stoppage for a full 24-hour period in the week starting May 27th and another on the week beginning June 3rd.

 Nasra is a branch of the Psychiatric Nurses Association (PNA)and its general secretary Peter Hughes said it would announce the exact dates of the strikes in the next week or so.